jiulongliu/Deep-Joint-Indirect-Registration-and-Reconstruction/README.md

 This repository contains the codes for the paper: Rethinking medical image reconstruction via shape prior, going deeper and faster: Deep joint indirect registration and reconstruction.

 # Prepare Data

-The quicksilver (https://github.com/rkwitt/quicksilver) was used to generate the momentum.
+The LDDMM was used to generate the momentum as the way in the quicksilver (https://github.com/rkwitt/quicksilver).

 # Training